 23. Treat yourself to dessert.
 Go to your favorite restaurant and just order something decadent from the dessert menu.
 You’ll get a delicious treat without having to pay for a whole meal.

 24. Read blogs.
-You could start by reading all 1000+ articles written by us here at College Fashion, or check out our list of 20 Must- Bookmark Fashion Blogs.
+You could start by reading all 6000+ articles written by us here at College Fashion.
 Many College Fashion readers link their personal blogs in the comments section, so you can check those out as well!

 What do you think?

 What are your favorite activities for summer fun on a budget?
 Do you think these ideas will cure your boredom?
+What do you do when you’re bored AF?
 Let us know by leaving a comment!